gstlearn/gstlearn/python/README.md

 ### Execute Non-regression Tests

-The `check.*` targets brings some required runtime customization, so do not use the standard *ctest* command for triggering the non-regression tests.
+The `check.*` targets bring some required runtime customization, so do not use the standard *ctest* command for triggering the non-regression tests.

 To build and launch non-regression Python tests, execute the following command: